red-data-tools/red_amber/doc/DataFrame.md

   6 :sex               string     3 {"male"=>168, "female"=>165, nil=>11}
   7 :year              uint16     3 {2007=>110, 2008=>114, 2009=>120}
   ```

+  Options:
   - limit: limit of variables to show.
 Default value is 10.
   - tally: max level to use tally mode.
+Default value is 5.
-  - elements: max num of element to show values in each observations.
+  - elements: max num of element to show values in each records.
+Default value is 5.

 ## Selecting